Evil Twin Attack

 Eavesdropping

-An Evil Twin attack on a public network, such as those found in coffee shops or airports, allows attackers to act as a Man in the Middle Attack (MiTM Attack).
+An evil twin attack on a public network, such as those found in coffee shops or airports, allows attackers to act as a Man in the Middle Attack (MiTM).
 By intercepting the communication between the victim and the legitimate access point, the malicious actor can eavesdrop on and/or alter the traffic between the two entities.
+This could allow attackers to exploit vulnerabilities and access encrypted passwords, potentially compromising information-systems and leading to data breaches.

 Phishing

-Since Evil Twin attacks can be carried out in public places, the attack surface increases significantly as remote work security (WFH) and bring your own device (BYOD) trends become more widely adopted among enterprises.
+Since an evil twin attack can be carried out in public places, the attack surface increases significantly as remote work security (WFH) and bring your own device (BYOD) trends become more widely adopted among enterprises.
 However, the most dangerous characteristic of these attacks, which impacts both public and enterprise networks, is their covert nature.
 Besides appearing legitimate to the user due to a spoofed SSID, the rogue access point is able to bypass network security solutions.
 This includes NAC, by spoofing the legitimate access point’s BSSID.

 Essentially, the victim and the device can see no evil.
 And it is especially worrying when an enterprise network is targeted… Once the network login details are obtained, the attacker can gain access to the network.
 From here, the bad actor can monitor network traffic, steal data, inject malware, and more.
-This of course, causes harmful consequences to the enterprise.
+These cyber-attacks can compromise information-security and cause harmful consequences to the enterprise, including data breaches, denial-of-service attacks, and the potential for a ransomware outbreak.

 Sepio’s Asset Risk Management (ARM) provides a panacea to gaps in device visibility.
 Ensuring you are getting the most out of your cybersecurity investments.

-Sepio’s solution, can identify all devices operating within the enterprise’s environment.
-And which networks such devices are connected to by revealing the BSSID of all Access Points.
-With its policy enforcement mechanism, Sepio instantly detects suspicious connections and triggers a mitigation process through its integration with existing Network Access Control products.
+Sepio identifies all devices operating within the enterprise environment.
+It also reveals the BSSID of all Access Points, showing which networks those devices are connected to.
+With its policy enforcement mechanism, Sepio detects suspicious connections instantly.
+It triggers a mitigation process by integrating with existing Network Access Control products.

 May 18th, 2021